 How to Cook Asparagus on Stovetop

-Cooking garlic butter asparagus on the stove has never been easier!
-Melt butter in skillet, and add asparagus and remaining ingredients.
+The easiest way to cook asparagus is on stovetop.
+Melt butter in large pan, and fry asparagus and remaining ingredients.
 Stir around in the pan for about 6 minutes until fully cooked.

 - Add any seasonings - add parmesan cheese or any seasonings you would like to flavor this skillet cooked asparagus.